By Richard Cross, Editor of The Dog Clinic

 4. Joint Pain and Stiffness

 Joint degradation is another common sign of a dog aging.
 Dogs instinctively hide aches and pains, so symptoms may not be immediately obvious.
-But as joint deterioration gets worse, you may notice they are less mobile – especially in the morning or after a long walk.
+But as joint health gets worse, you may notice they are less mobile - especially in the morning or after a long walk.

 It’s important to adjust your dog’s exercise schedule to accommodate these changes.
-Long and vigorous walks are almost guaranteed to make him sore and may speed up joint degradation, so it’s best to go on multiple short walks instead.
+Long and vigorous walks are almost guaranteed to make them sore and may speed up joint degradation, so it’s best to go on multiple short walks instead.
 An orthopedic bed that evenly distribute your dog’s weight when sleeping is also essential, as these can help reduce stiffness and soreness.

 5. Loss of Senses